bloxstreet/support/staff-information/policies.md

 BloxStreet does not offer rank transfers if your account has been hacked.
 We expect you to keep your account safe and secure.
 Your account is **100%** your responsibility.

 If you're an MR or HR and your account is hacked, you **must** inform an SHR immediately.

+## Investigation Policy
+{:.text-red-300}
+If an SHR is investigating a staff member or a community member, the SHR has the right to demote that staff member or community member to Customer until the investigation is complete.
+Additionally, the SHR has the right to remove any Discord role(s) from the staff member or community member while the investigation is on-going.
+The SHR can also take any action which is deemed necessary.
+Once the investigation is complete, the SHR will either rerank or take appropriate action on the player(s) involved.
+Additionally, SHRs who are investigating staff members or community members have the right to ask questions, which the staff member or community member must answer truthfully.